- Find a Trail

 The trail passes through a landscape of hardwood forest, sand prairies and wetlands, far enough away from major roads and developments that it allows for peaceful exploration.
 You may encounter wildlife along the trail, including turkeys, deer, waterfowl and other birds.

 You can park in North Judson along Main Street (the trail's northern end) and at the intersection of State Route 10 and County Road 250 West.
+There is a small parking area at the intersection S 100 W.

 Lovely trail!
 I understand the locals are working hard (without government funding) to extend the trail, add signage and amenities, and smooth rough spots.
 You will encounter very little traffic on the way, but you will likely see interesting wildlife and prairie plants.
 Most times you will pass friendly walkers and riders, but it is not so crowded as to be annoying.
 I highly recommend this trail.